jcook0/multiplayer-tictactoe/README.md

 # Multiplayer Tic-Tac-Toe
-A simple Node app for playing Tic Tac Toe online in real-time.
+A Node web app for playing Tic Tac Toe online in real-time.
 The frontend is built with ReactJS and Tailwind CSS.
 Web client-server communication is done with ![socket.io](https://github.com/socketio)